 Our key personnel are:

-- Commanding Officer: Lt Col Terry Wing RMC.
+- Commanding Officer: Lt Col Terence Wing RMC.

 - Second-in-Command: Capt Chris Spratt RMC.